-Finally, given that, as proposed, there may be a Direct Listing with a Capital Raise that could price outside the price range of the company's effective registration statement and that there may be no upside limit above which the Cross could not proceed, Nasdaq will issue an industry wide trader alert to inform the participants that the auction could price up to 20% below the lowest price of the price range in the company's effective registration statement and specify what that price is.
-Nasdaq will also indicate in such trader alert whether or not there is an upside limit above which the Cross could not proceed, based on the company's certification, as described above, and will caution the market participants about the use of market orders.
+In each instance of a Direct Listing with a Capital Raise, Nasdaq's information circular will inform the market participants that the auction could price up to 20% below the lowest price of the price range in the company's effective registration statement and specify what that price is.
+Nasdaq will also indicate in such circular whether or not there is an upside limit above which the Cross could not proceed, based on the company's certification, as described above.
+Nasdaq will also remind the market participants that Nasdaq prohibits market orders (other than by the Company) from the opening of a Direct Listing with a Capital Raise.